Restaurant killing suspect had warrant out for his arrest after he skipped court hearing, it wasn’t processed until after his ex-fiancé was killed

 ROSEVILLE, Calif. — Placer County court administration said a record of a suspected gunman's failure to appear in court wouldn't have reached the sheriff's office until the next day.

-Court administration said Jordan was expected in court at 8:30 a.m. on Monday.
-He wasn't officially called for his arraignment until 2 p.m.; the bench warrant would have been issued after they called him and considered a failure to appear.
+Court administration said Jordan was expected in court at 8:30 a.m.
+Monday, June 21, but he wasn't officially called for his arraignment until 2 p.m.
+The bench warrant would have been issued after they called him and considered a failure to appear.

 "The judge ordered the warrant, which was issued on June 21st, when Johnnie Jordan failed to appear for an 8:30 am hearing," Placer County court administration told ABC10 in an email.
 "The clerk entered the warrant into the court’s case management system on June 22 at 8:28 am."